samjameshambridge/--outdated-Personal-Website/README.md

 ## Inspiration

+After beginning to write a lot of my own projects, I wanted a website which I could use to display and showcase them.

-I wanted to make a website which felt fairly minimalist, relaxed and simple.
-I also didn't want to have a tonne of effects and animations, I just wanted it do be engaging.
+The aim was to create a website which felt fairly original and simple.
+I didn't want to have too many effects and animations, i wanted to it to be clear and accessible.

 ## Contact